 - Conduct research and create the first set of indicators for 2017.

 - Publish an inaugural set of Resilience Indicators, documenting our method so that it can be repeated annually.

 Examples from Other Regions

 There are many treatments of “resilience” indicators and metrics from around the world, some focusing purely on climate change or emergency response readiness, while other projects cast a broader social/economic/political net around measuring resilience.
 This document gives a sense of recent approaches to measuring “community resilience.”

-Contact: Lisa Fernandes, Director of The Resilience Hub, if you know of anyone who would like to get involved with this project!
+Contact The Resilience Hub, if you know of anyone who would like to get involved with this project!